Movie Review: "Ingrid Goes West"

 Ingrid Goes West

 Ingrid (Aubrey Plaza) feels isolated.
-She feels like a misfit so turns to social media to find a popular instagram personality.
-Ingrid begins talking to that personality online and finally thinks she has a real friend.
-When the instagram personality is getting married, Ingrid discovers she has not been invited to the wedding and (as a result) retaliates in a way that leads to her winding up in a mental institution.
+She feels like a misfit, so turns to social media to follow a popular instagram personality.
+Ingrid begins talking to that personality online and ends up thinking she has made a real friend.
+When the instagram personality is getting married, Ingrid discovers she has not been invited to the wedding and—as a result—retaliates in a way that leads to her winding up in a mental institution.